MSCR Required Courses

 Travison.
 4 cr, 1st sem, Fall.

-Prereq: GMS CI 675 Designing Clinical Research Studies and Consent of instructor.
+Prereq: GMS CI 675 Designing Clinical Research Studies or Consent of instructor.

 The goal of this course is to provide students experience in reading and evaluating current literature that may be pertinent to the origination, design, implementation and evaluation of clinical research .
 The course is conducted in a seminar format.